-The Nintendo Switch 2 announcement trailer, released on Thursday (16), brought a detail that may confirm an old rumor about the Joy-Cons.
-At one point in the video, the controls appear to be moved in a way that resembles the functionality of a mouse, reinforcing the theory that the new console will allow this use.
+The announcement trailer for the Nintendo Switch 2, released on Thursday (16), brought a detail that may confirm an old rumor about the Joy-Cons.
+At one point in the video, the controllers appear to be moved in a way that resembles the functionality of a mouse, reinforcing the theory that the new console will allow this use.

-In the specific section, the video shows the Joy-Cons in a horizontal position, moving upwards.
-The wrist strap inserts extend, forming a tail-like shape.
-Thus, this design suggests that Nintendo designed the controls to function like a PC mouse, expanding the gameplay possibilities.
+In that specific segment, the video shows the Joy-Cons in a horizontal position, moving upwards.
+The wrist strap attachments extend, forming a tail-like shape.
+Thus, this design suggests that Nintendo designed the controllers to function like a PC mouse, expanding gameplay possibilities.

-Impact on gameplay and new types of games on Nintendo Switch 2
+Impact on gameplay and new game types on the Nintendo Switch 2

-If Nintendo confirms the functionality, first-person shooters will have more accurate aiming and an improved control experience.
-Support could also improve the experience in strategy and simulation games, such as RollerCoaster Tycoon 3 , which had a complicated adaptation for the original Switch.
+If Nintendo confirms the feature, first-person shooter games will have more precise aiming and an improved control experience.
+The support could also enhance the experience in strategy and simulation games, such as RollerCoaster Tycoon 3 , which had a complicated adaptation for the original Switch.

-Additionally, titles that traditionally require the use of a cursor, like The Sims , may finally be coming to the Switch 2 with more intuitive controls.
-This change can also make navigating complex menus and interfaces easier, bringing the console experience closer to that of a computer.
+Furthermore, titles that traditionally require the use of a cursor, such as The Sims , may finally arrive on the Switch 2 with more intuitive controls.
+This change may also make navigating complex menus and interfaces easier, bringing the console experience closer to that of a computer.

 Possible return of Super Nintendo classics

 The mouse function on the Joy-Cons could also enable the return of games that used the SNES Mouse accessory.
 In 2023, dataminers found evidence that Nintendo was considering bringing titles like Mario Paint and Mario & Wario to Switch Online.
-With a compatible controller, these versions would be a natural fit for the Switch 2.
+With a compatible controller, these versions would have a natural adaptation to the Switch 2.

 In addition to re-releasing classics, Nintendo could develop new games based on this technology, exploring interactive and innovative mechanics for the platform.